Harris takes center stage for White House with Biden on vacation

 She made a hastily arranged trip to Florida last week to blast the state’s new education guidelines that included language about how some slaves “developed skills,” which could be to their benefit.
 The remarks were a clear dig at DeSantis, who is the second-favorite GOP nominee for president, meaning Biden and Harris could be running against him in November 2024.

 “It almost seems ridiculous to have to say what I just said, that enslaved people do not benefit from slavery.
 There are so called leaders, extremists, who are attempting to require in our nation an unnecessary debate with the intention, I believe, to try and divide us as Americans.
 Stop.
 Stop,” she said during the ABC interview.
-A Democratic National Committee spokesperson shared on Twitter similar remarks from Harris over the weekend.
+A Democratic National Committee spokesperson shared similar remarks on X — formerly known as Twitter — from Harris over the weekend.

 But while the White House and Biden campaign have been willing to elevate Harris as a key messenger, Republicans running for the party’s 2024 nomination have shown they are willing to do the same.